Sleep Apnea Therapy — Friendswood, TX

 Once patients are diagnosed with obstructive sleep apnea, we may be able to offer treatment using comfortable, custom crafted oral appliances.
 These appliances adjust the jaw slightly forward keeping the throat muscles constricted and airway clear throughout the night.
 Unlike other treatment options, oral appliance therapy is a compact, portable, convenient treatment option.
 You’ll simply wear it when it’s time for sleep, and you can enjoy easier breathing for more restful nights.
 This makes it easy to get a good night’s sleep while traveling, and it promotes patients to actively treat sleep apnea instead of letting the classic, bulky, and uncomfortable CPAP machine collect dust.

 Another way that you can give yourself a better chance at a full night’s sleep is making certain lifestyle changes.
 Regular exercise and meditation promote a healthier lifestyle, and if you smoke, quitting can help you breathe more smoothly.
 There are also alternative sleep apnea treatments like upper air surgery and Nightlase, but the option that works best for you will depend on your specific condition.
-That’s why it’s important to visit our office if you’re having trouble sleeping.
+That’s why it’s important to visit our dental office if you’re having trouble sleeping.

-If you have any questions, or if you’re ready to get started on sleep apnea therapy, call our office to get the restful nights you need and deserve!
+If you have any questions, or if you’re ready to get started on sleep apnea therapy, call our dental office to get the restful nights you need and deserve!